Physio Edge podcast

 • When can your patient return to running

-You can download the free podcast handout that will take you through lateral knee and LCL injury assessment and rehabilitation by clicking here.
+You can download the free podcast handout that will take you through lateral knee and LCL injury assessment and rehabilitation by clicking here

 Enda King will also be presenting at the Sports Injury Virtual Conference hosted by Clinical Edge along with the world leaders in sports injury management.